AaronGullickson/soc312_project_popularity/README.md

 This assignment is intended to ensure that you have git and Markdown properly installed on your system and understand how to use them.

 First clone the GitHub Classroom repository for this project through the `New Project` interface in RStudio, as described on the git instructions on the Canvas page.
 This should make a copy of the entire repository on your system and load the project into RStudio.
-You can always reload the project into RStudio from your filesystem by double-clicking the `popularity.Rproj` file.
+You can always reload the project into RStudio from your file system by double-clicking the `popularity.Rproj` file.

 Second, open up the `collaborator_bio.Rmd` file from within RStudio.
 Add a paragraph (at least three sentences) to this document describing yourself.
 You should also include your GitHub user name.
 When you are done, commit **and push** your changes.
 Remember that you must push your changes after the commit in order for other group members to get your changes when they pull.
 You should also run a pull command regularly to see the descriptions that other committee members have made.